sabete-dev/PawnsOnly-Chess/README.md

 # PawnsOnly-Chess
-A Kotlin game for Pawns-Only Chess
+- A Kotlin game for Pawns-Only Chess
+- The game is played on a console